Gambling systems explained

 The sequence of wagers in a losing streak is therefore:

-The advantage of the Martingale gambling system is that you're guaranteed to make this 1 unit profit, unless you hit a long losing streak, or run out of funds.
+The attraction of the Martingale gambling system is that it seems you're guaranteed to make this 1 unit profit, so long as you can keep betting.
+This is true, unless you hit a long losing streak, or run out of funds.

 Test